 As you know, 2-year-olds need constant supervision and safety measures should be put into place at all times.
 And, since we spend a lot of time in the car, a solid and safe car seat is essential.

-The American Academy of Pediatrics issued a policy update in 2018 that says that infants and toddlers should remain in a rear-facing car seat for “as long as possible.
-This used to mean age two, but now it is until they reached the weight and limit of their rear-facing car seat.
-The minimum age requirement for a front-facing seat is 2-years-old and 22 pounds.
+The American Academy of Pediatrics issued a policy update in 2018 that says infants and toddlers should remain in a rear-facing car seat for “as long as possible.”
+This used to mean age two.
+Now, it is until they reach the weight limit for the rear-facing car seat being used.
+Remember that the minimum age requirement for a front-facing seat is 2-years-old and 22 pounds.

 - Modes of Use: 1

 - Child Weight Range (lbs): 22-50